Four-Stroke Engine: Animation, Each Stroke Explained

-To illustrate, we created two animations of a four-stroke gasoline direct injected and diesel engine.
+To illustrate, we created these two animations of a four-stroke direct-injected gasoline and diesel engines.
 We chose a direct-injected engine because more than half of new cars with a gasoline engine have a direct injection.
 See the four-stroke diesel engine animation below.

 The gasoline direct injection is different from a conventional fuel injection in the location of the injector: In a conventional port fuel injection, the injector is installed in the intake port, above the intake valve.
 In a gasoline direct-injected engine, the injector nozzle protrudes into the combustion chamber.
 The fuel is sprayed under very high pressure directly into the combustion chamber.